bumble-tech/bumble-doc-gen/docs/tech/3.renderer/templatesVariables.md

 1) Firstly, these are built-in twig variables, for example `_self`, which returns the path to the processed template.

 2) Secondly, variables with collections of processed programming languages are available in the template (see <a href="/docs/tech/3.renderer/classes/LanguageHandlerInterface.md">LanguageHandlerInterface</a>).
-For example, when processing a PHP project collection, a collection <a href="/docs/tech/3.renderer/classes/ClassEntityCollection.md">ClassEntityCollection</a> will be available in the template under the name <b>phpClassEntityCollection</b>
+For example, when processing a PHP project collection, a collection <a href="/docs/tech/3.renderer/classes/PhpEntitiesCollection.md">PhpEntitiesCollection</a> will be available in the template under the name <b>phpEntities</b>

 <div id='page_committer_info'>
 <hr>
-<b>Last page committer:</b> fshcherbanich &lt;filipp.shcherbanich@team.bumble.com&gt;<br><b>Last modified date:</b>   Sat Oct 28 11:03:31 2023 +0300<br><b>Page content update date:</b> Tue Nov 14 2023<br>Made with <a href='https://github.com/bumble-tech/bumble-doc-gen/blob/master/docs/README.md'>Bumble Documentation Generator</a></div>
+<b>Last page committer:</b> fshcherbanich &lt;filipp.shcherbanich@team.bumble.com&gt;<br><b>Last modified date:</b>   Mon Nov 20 20:31:30 2023 +0300<br><b>Page content update date:</b> Fri Dec 15 2023<br>Made with <a href='https://github.com/bumble-tech/bumble-doc-gen/blob/master/docs/README.md'>Bumble Documentation Generator</a></div>